Global Progress of Industrially Milled Cereal Grains

 Globally 86 countries have legislation to mandate fortification of at least one industrially milled cereal grain.
 Of these, 85 countries fortify wheat flour alone or in combination with other grains.
 One country - Papua New Guinea - has a mandate only for rice fortification.

-See this spreadsheet of countries with mandatory legislation that can be sorted by grain and country.
+See this spreadsheet of countries with mandatory legislation for each grain.

 For country details, see the Country Profiles.

 We define mandatory as legislation that has the effect of requiring fortification with at least iron or folic acid.
 Most countries permit fortification.
-We only list a country as voluntary if at least 50% of the industrially-milled grain is fortified through voluntary efforts.
+Voluntary means the country has a standard for fortification, but fortification is not mandatory.

 Brazil, Colombia, and the Dominican Republic have large-scale rice fortification programs though rice fortification is not mandatory throughout these countries.